To answer various questions that come up from time to time:

 Now, if we have a constant voltage and the capacitance is changing, the charge will be changing, in accordance with equation 4.
 This changing charge means a current must be flowing through whatever is responsible for maintaining the two plates in equilibrium.

-This is the central idea behind the Kelvin bridge, as shown in figure 4, which is used to measure the difference in the work function of two materials.
+This is the central idea behind the Kelvin probe, as shown in figure 1, which is used to measure the difference in the work function of two materials.
+(This is sometimes called a Kelving bridge, but beware that there is another quite different circuit that is also called a Kelvin bridge.)

-The blue capacitor plate is made of one material, and the red capacitor plate is made of another material with a different work function.
+The blue capacitor plate X is made of one material, and the red capacitor plate Y is made of another material with a different work function.
+The red plate is connected to the rest of the circuit via a flexible wire.
 The red plate is forced to move back and forth horizontally at a fairly high frequency.
 This causes the gap g to change.

-We read out the voltage on the potentiometer (in the null condition) and call that the result of our measurement of the difference of work functions.
+We can use an ordinary DC voltmeter (not shown in the diagram) to read out the voltage on the potentiometer (in the null condition) and call that the result of our measurement of the difference of work functions.

 Now let’s consider a slightly different scenario.
 The plates are in equilibrium, but the process that established equilibrium is no longer operating effectively.
 That is, the plates are insulated.
 The charge on each plate is constant.
 If we now pull the plates apart, the voltage ΔV will grow in proportion to the gap.